Icebreaker Mackinaw Museum Ship – W8AGB

-Note the ship's designation WAGB-83.
-Suprisingly, the call letters W8AGB became available a bit ago and we were able to secure that as a vanity call for use on the ship.
+Note the ship’s designation WAGB-83.
+Surprisingly, the call letters W8AGB became available some time ago and we were able to secure that as a vanity call for use on the ship.
 If you hear W8AGB on the air, it will be from the Icebreaker Mackinaw, so give us a call!

 From left to right: Chuck Brew N8NXP, Bill Dunstan KD8CNS, Ralph Mueller WB8TBL, Tom Swiger WA8AA, Mike Cleary W8VPC, John Wilcox KC8OAZ (sk), Dale Noble KG8GGX, Bob Still KD8CYQ, Ron Peterka WA8OOH, Marv DeWitt KC8MLD

 Bob Still KD8CYQ took this moment to reflect on W8AGB operations from the captains chair in the Wheelhouse.
 (Kind of that Captain Ahab look!)